So what's next? You need to know how best to promote your online course.

 To successfully make a living on a platform, you will have to do what the most successful online course creators do: build your audience and point them to your platform courses.

 But if you are going to have to spend a portion of your time creating content to build an audience anyway, why send all your audience to a platform and therefore drastically reduce your income and your customer lifetime value?

 Instead, make the direct sale yourself, and keep the totality of the sale for yourself, plus the student's email so that you can sell them your future courses as well.

-This is another thing that it's easy to forget: if you build an audience in a platform, it's not really your audience: it's the platform's audience!
+This is another thing that it's easy to forget: if you build an audience on a platform, it's not your audience: it's the platform's audience!

 In summary: if you are going to have to spend time building an audience anyway, you might as well build an audience for yourself, and not for the platform.